Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

-For translating classical data into quantum states, \textbf{Quantum Data Encoding} strategy is employed, contributing to \textit{Scalability} by supporting the encoding of large and high-dimensional data across Qubits, and to \textit{Flexibility} by enabling the use of various encoding schemes tailored to different computational needs.
-In another scenario, the decision flow uses an \textbf{Exclusive Gateway} to trigger one path based on specific conditions. \textbf{Basis Encoding} is selected when a straightforward mapping of classical bits to quantum states is sufficient.
-It enhances \textit{Ease of Implementation} due to its simplicity and promotes \textit{Flexibility} in data processing experiments, though it can negatively affect \textit{Performance} and \textit{Scalability} because its naive structure does not compress data or minimize qubit usage.
+For translating classical data into quantum states, the \textbf{Quantum Data Encoding} strategy is employed.
+This strategy aligns with the Initialization Pattern, facilitating the preparation of quantum states necessary for quantum computation.
+It contributes to \textit{Scalability} by supporting the encoding of large and high-dimensional data across Qubits, and to \textit{Flexibility} by enabling the use of various encoding schemes tailored to different computational needs.
+Importantly, once quantum states are established, direct computations can be performed not only with basis encoding but also with a variety of encoding schemes, including amplitude, angle, associative memory, and QRAM-based approaches.
+This capability enhances \textit{Scalability} by supporting the encoding of large and high-dimensional data across qubits, and \textit{Flexibility} by enabling encoding schemes tailored to different computational needs.
+In one scenario, the decision flow uses an \textbf{Exclusive Gateway} to trigger one path based on specific conditions. \textbf{Basis Encoding} is selected when a straightforward mapping of classical bits to quantum states is sufficient.
+It enhances \textit{Ease of Implementation} through its simplicity and promotes \textit{Flexibility} in data-processing experiments, though it can negatively affect \textit{Performance} and \textit{Scalability} because its naive structure neither compresses data nor minimizes qubit usage.
 In contrast, \textbf{Quantum Associative Memory (QuAM)} is selected when associative retrieval is needed in quantum computations.
 It boosts \textit{Efficiency} through rapid pattern search and improves \textit{Interoperability} by integrating different types of quantum data.
-However, its rigid structure may reduce \textit{Flexibility}, and its complex architecture adds to the overall \textit{Complexity} and implementation difficulty.
+However, its rigid structure may reduce \textit{Flexibility}, and its complex architecture increases overall \textit{Complexity} and implementation difficulty.
 Another path activates \textbf{Amplitude Encoding}, which compactly encodes classical data into amplitude values of Qubits.
 This enhances \textit{Performance} and supports \textit{Scalability} by reducing the number of Qubits required for large datasets.
 Yet, it often results in high Implementation \textit{Complexity} due to precision control during state preparation, and increased \textit{Error} rates due to susceptibility to noise.
-When representing data via rotational angles is desired, \textbf{Angle Encoding} is chosen.
-It enables high \textit{Performance} through minimal gate usage and contributes to \textit{Low Gate Complexity}, but struggles with \textit{Limited Capacity}, as representing high-dimensional data with a limited number of angles is challenging.
+When representing individual data features via rotational angles, \textbf{Angle Encoding} is chosen.
+It enables high \textit{Performance} through minimal gate usage, requiring only a constant number of single-qubit rotations, and contributes to \textit{Low Gate Complexity}.
+However, it faces challenges with \textit{Limited Capacity} because it requires one qubit per input feature, resulting in linear scaling of qubit count with data dimensionality.
 Lastly, \textbf{Quantum Random Access Memory (QRAM)} is selected when fast, non-sequential access to quantum-stored data is required.
 It improves \textit{Efficiency} by enabling parallel data access in superposition and aids \textit{Scalability} for large datasets.
 However, it introduces significant Implementation \textit{Complexity} due to the need for specialized quantum hardware and suffers from potential \textit{Latency} Issues during quantum-classical transitions.